Debeeriidae

-Debeeriidae is a family of holocephalan fishes from the Mississippian subperiod of the Carboniferous.
+Debeeriidae is an extinct family of cartilaginous fish from the Mississippian subperiod of the Carboniferous period.
 It is the only family of the order Debeeriiformes.
-It is named after the type genus, Debeerius, which itself is named in honor of Gavin de Beer.
-Members of this family and order possess a spine on the first dorsal fin, an opercular cover over the gills, and an autodiastylic (two-jointed) jaw suspension.
-Both genera in the family are known from exceptionally well-preserved specimens found in the Bear Gulch Limestone member of the Heath Formation.
+It is named after the type genus, Debeerius, which itself is named in honor of biologist Gavin de Beer.
+Members of this family and order possess a spine on the first dorsal fin, an opercular cover over the gills, and a form of jaw suspension termed autodiastyly.
+Two genera are placed in the family, Debeerius and Heteropetalus, and both are known from exceptionally well-preserved specimens found in the Bear Gulch Limestone member of the Heath Formation.